This page shows you how to add the structured data that search operators depend on.

 Figure 1: Result snippet with rating, price range, and review.

-Once you have found a page with structured data, you can view that page's source to see the structured data that site has implmented, or view that page in the Structured Data Testing Tool to see what data is extracted for Google Search rich snippets and Custom Search structured search.
+Once you have found a page with structured data, you can view that page's source to see the structured data that site has implemented, or view that page in the Structured Data Testing Tool to see what data is extracted for Google Search rich snippets and Programmable Search Engine structured search.
 For example, consider the following snippet of HTML with structured data about a person implemented as microformats:

 <div class="vcard"> <h1 class="fn"> <span class="given-name">Godzilla</span> <span class="family-name">Gigantis</span> </h1> <span class="title">Senior Giant Monster</span>, <span class="adr"> <span class="locality">Tokyo</span> </span> <div>